manwar/perlweeklychallenge-club/challenge-186/james-smith/README.md

 }
 ```

-### Solution 2 - Using a pointer for both arrays..
+### Solution 2 - Using a pointer for both arrays:

 This is the naive version where we have a counter and use it to index both arrays.

-Pro is that it is a single line, no need for a variable.
+The plus is that it is a single line, no need for a variable.

 ```perl
 sub zipt (\@\@) {